ronaldbosma/blog/content/blog/transform-specflow-table-column/index.md

 }
 ```

 I think this is a nice and clean approach that will help keep our Gherkin scenarios readable and our test automation code simple.
 There is however 1 downside.
 When the comparison fails because the location is wrong, you don't get the error message: `Location: Expected <Madrid>, Actual <London>`.
-Instead you get: `LocationId: Expected <3>, Actual <2>`.
+Instead, you get: `LocationId: Expected <3>, Actual <2>`.
 This could be confusing if you don't know what's happening on under the hood.

 [This project](https://github.com/ronaldbosma/blog-code-examples/tree/master/TransformSpecFlowTableColumn/05-TransformColumn) shows a full working example.
 In this project, I've moved the `TransformColumn("Location", "LocationId", (s) => s.LocationToId().ToString())` call into another extension method to reduce duplication.

 ### Conclusion

 I've described several approaches on how to remove technical ids from your scenario's tables while still using ids in your code.
 Each has its pros and cons.
 Transforming a table column is a new approach for me that has worked well for me.
 I hope it can be another tool in your belt.
-If you have any other / better solutions I hope to hear from you.
+If you have any other / better solutions, I hope to hear from you.